FineLine01/Interval_Timer_App_FinalProject/README.md

  ### What will be used:
  - HTML5
- - CSS Grid
+ - CSS
- - CSS Flexbox
+   - Flexbox
+   - Grid
  - JavaScript